gycellaaa/Analyics/README.md

 Additonally, I have decided to refer the store name by it’s City, since each Store ID is column from Store data is dedicated to their different cities.
 Not only it would be more human-readable, the reference to the city would also enable further analysation of which store of the city has made the total net sales from.

-# Introduction

-## 2. Are there months in which sales of a particular product any of the states are significantly higher than others?
+## 2. Are there months in which sales of a particular product in any of the states are significantly higher than others?

 Since this visual contains many datasets, I decided that it is efficient to provide one of the scenario analysis.